maiska/qubes-doc.rtd/user/templates/windows/qubes-windows-tools-4-1.rst

 In the future this step will not be necessary anymore, because we will sign our drivers with a publicly verifiable certificate.
-However, it should be noted that even now, the fact that those drivers are not digitally signed, this doesn’t affect security of the Windows VM in ‘any’ way.
+However, it should be noted that even, given the fact that those drivers are not digitally signed, this doesn’t affect security of the Windows VM in ‘any’ way.
 This is because the actual installation ``iso`` file can be verified as described in step 3 below.
 The only downside of those drivers not being signed is the inconvenience to the user that he or she must disable the signature enforcement policy before installing the tools.

 The Xen PV Drivers bundled with QWT are signed by a Linux Foundation certificate.
 Thus Windows 10 and 11 do not require this security mitigation.